-Murrain, literally meant death in those times and was an umbrella term for a multitude of now known illnesses including; rinderpest, erysipelas, foot-and-mouth, anthrax, and streptococcus infections, some of which could transfer to humans.
-These illnesses would always inevitably lead to death.
+Murrain (meaning death in those times), was an umbrella term for a multitude of now known illnesses including; rinderpest, erysipelas, foot-and-mouth, anthrax, and streptococcus infections, some of which could transfer to humans.
+These illnesses inevitably led to death.

-The Preston Chronicle report stated the spring had ‘recently been cleaned out, and that crowds of people continue to frequent it.
+The Preston Chronicle report stated that ‘crowds of people continue to frequent it.
 It is therefore useless to make a journey to Harrogate, when such a fountain springs up at Mawdesley, in our own immediate neighbourhood, whose waters are declared by all to possess a healing in their draught’.
 This report reiterated what Leigh had predicted the previous century.

 The claims of curative powers continued.
 A woman named Ditchfield from Rufford had been confined to crutches for seven years since her childhood, due to an accident causing injury to her leg and ankle.
 After hearing about the ‘Mawdesley Salt Pit’, she visited the spring to collect some water to use as a lotion on her leg.
 After a short period ‘she experienced great benefit from its use, and is now, to her great pleasure and astonishment, enabled to walk without crutches – and perform her work and journeys with the greatest ease and comfort’.

 The Preston Chronicle returned to the spring shortly after the report of Miss Ditchfield and witnessed four men boring down into the spring to allow the water to be drawn more quickly.
 The workmen had reached a depth of approximately 45 feet, reaching a stratum of white rock which they said was softer than some of the other substances through which they had bored.
 The reporter noticed that the tools were covered with a white incrustation like hoar frost.